Rose Art Museum: Plans for closure (2009-2011)

 On July 27, 2009, three of the museum's overseers filed a lawsuit in Massachusetts to halt the closing and sale of works.
 The three, including a member of the Rose family, contended that the planned closing contradicted the museum's "charitable intentions", violated the trust of those who donated art to the institution, and reneged on "Brandeis's promises that the Rose would be maintained in perpetuity".

-Ironically, a major new book was to be published in 2009 by Abrams Books, anticipating the upcoming 50th anniversary of the Rose Art Museum.
+Ironically, a major new book was to be published in October 2009 by Abrams Books, anticipating the upcoming 50th anniversary of the Rose Art Museum.
 The lead contributor to the book was the museum's director, Michael Rush, who initially was "shell-shocked" by the surprise closure announcement.
+He ruefully noted that the number of visitors to the museum had markedly increased, due to the growing controversy.

-Rush later helped to organize opposition to the proposed closing, but his employment contract with Brandeis was not renewed in June 2009, effectively forcing him out.
+Rush helped to organize opposition to the proposed closing, but his employment contract with Brandeis was not renewed in June 2009, effectively forcing him out.
 In December 2010, Rush secured a position as founding director of the new Eli and Edythe Broad Art Museum at Michigan State University.

-The situation remained in contention, but a final resolution was slow in coming.
+The fate of the Rose Art Museum remained in contention, but a final resolution was slow in coming.
 The museum continued operations, but did little to initiate new programs in the absence of a permanent director.

 By June 30, 2011, under the new leadership of Brandeis president Frederick M. Lawrence, the lawsuit that had been brought against the university to prevent the closing of the Rose was settled.
-The museum remained open, and no works of art were sold to support university operations.
+The museum had remained open, and no works of art were sold to support university operations.
+In addition, the museum initiated programs to attract and involve more current Brandeis students in the operations of the museum, and to use its resources in their academic coursework.

 The controversy was chronicled in a 2012 book by Francine Koslow Miller: Cashing in on Culture: Betraying the Trust at the Rose Art Museum.